hphelion/documentation/bindings.fog.block-storage.md

 **Note**: You must use the `:hp_access_key` parameter rather than the now-deprecated  `:hp_account_id` parameter you might have used in previous Ruby Fog versions.

-You can find the values the access key, secret key, through the [HP Public Cloud Console](https://horizon.hpcloud.com).
-Click the project menu and select *Account Info*.
+You can find the values the access key, secret key, and other values by clicking the [`API Keys`](https://console.hpcloud.com/account/api_keys) button in the [Console Dashboard](https://console.hpcloud.com/dashboard).

 ##Using the Model Abstraction## {#ModelLayer}